ToreMartinHagen/cli/docs.kosli.com/content/client_reference/kosli_report_evidence_commit_pullrequest_github.md

 title: "kosli report evidence commit pullrequest github"
 ---

-## kosli report evidence commit pullrequest github
+# kosli report evidence commit pullrequest github

-Report a Github pull request evidence for a git commit in a Kosli flow.

-### Synopsis
+## Synopsis

-Report a Github pull request evidence for a git commit in a Kosli flow.
+Report a Github pull request evidence for a git commit in Kosli flows.
 It checks if a pull request exists for a commit and report the pull-request evidence to the commit in Kosli.